 - Now go to Select > Inverse Selection.
 You will see that the phone is selected instead.

 Step 6: Now go to Filter > Artistic > Plastic Wrap.
-Here since we have already used the plastic wrap just before a quick tip is shortcutting key Ctrl+F key from the keyboard.
+Since we have already used the plastic wrap just before, a quick tip is a shortcutting key Ctrl+F key from the keyboard.
 You will see the preview box again.
 Change the following values as shown below.
 Hardness: 7, Detail: 8, Smoothness: 12.
 Hit OK.

 Step 7: You will see a plastic-like embossed effect on the phone that makes it look like it’s wrapped up in plastic.